Profile Muslims in Burma, most of whom are Sunni, constitute at least 4 per cent of the country’s entire population,…+ LEARN MORE

 In May 2012, a Rakhine woman was raped and murdered; the assailants were reported to have been three Muslim men.
 A week later, an incensed Rakhine mob attacked a bus and beat to death 10 men perceived to be Muslim.
 The violence sparked a series of retaliatory attacks.
 According to official estimates, the attacks left 80 people dead and displaced a further 90,000, mostly Rohingya, by the end of the month.
 Aid workers warned of a burgeoning humanitarian crisis for Rohingya Muslims fleeing the violence.
 Conditions in temporary camps were described as ‘alarming’, with health experts expressing particular concern over malnutrition rates among displaced Rohingya.

-The violence saw many Rohingya attempt to flee Burma in boats, only to be turned back by neighbouring Bangladesh, where tens of thousands of displaced Rohingya already live in official and unofficial refugee camps.
-In a report based on interviews with fleeing Rohingya, the UK-based Equal Rights Trust charged that the military had not only turned a blind eye to the violence against Rohingya, but that it had actively participated in ‘state-sponsored violence’ against them:
+The violence saw many Rohingya attempt to flee Myanmar in boats, only to be turned back by neighbouring Bangladesh, where tens of thousands of displaced Rohingya already lived in official and unofficial refugee camps.
+In a report based on interviews with fleeing Rohingya, the UK-based Equal Rights Trust charged that the military had not only turned a blind eye to the violence against Rohingya, but that it had actively participated in ‘state-sponsored violence’ against them

 Hundreds of Rohingya Muslims were also arbitrarily jailed in 2012 after a wave of clashes with Buddhist Arakanese, with the majority of those killed and arrested being Muslim.
 The UN Special Rapporteur for human rights in Burma, Tomas Quintana, who toured the country in October 2012, cited evidence of ‘systematic torture’ against Rohingya inmates.
 Other reports indicated that many Rohingya prisoners had died in detention.